Britain's FTSE falters as commodity stocks crumple

 By Sudip Kar-Gupta

-LONDON, Aug 18 Britain's top share index slipped lower on Tuesday, hit by a pick-up in inflation and falling energy and mining stocks weighed down by weakening metals and oil prices.
+LONDON, Aug 18 Britain's top share index slipped lower on Tuesday, weighed down by a drop in energy and mining stocks as metals and oil prices weakened.

 Miners such as Anglo American and BHP Billiton fell as copper prices dropped towards six-year lows, while weak oil prices also put pressure on the shares of BP and Royal Dutch Shell.

-The oil and metals sectors have come under pressure after major commodities consumer China devalued its currency last week, fuelling fears about its economy.
+The oil and metals sectors have come under pressure due to concerns over China's economy, given China's role as a major global consumer of commodities.

-"Brent crude has dropped below $50 a barrel and China, the world's largest exporter, is potentially now unleashing a new wave of deflationary forces around the world through the devaluation of its currency," said Peter Cameron, associate fund manager at EdenTree Investment Management.

-"In this context it's unclear why the Bank of England would consider raising rates anytime soon, even after today's inflation figures," he added.
+"I think the oil price could fall further, although I've been buying into BP and Shell because they offer up good dividend yields," said Beaufort Securities sales trader Basil Petrides.

 Traders attributed Shire's advance to the fact that the company's U.S-listed shares rallied towards the end of trading overnight to end up off their intraday lows, with the Nasdaq Biotech Index rising 2.1 percent on Monday.

 The FTSE 100 has given up its gains made earlier in the year, and is currently down nearly 1 percent since the start of 2015.
-(Editing by Andrew Heavens)
+(Editing by Alison Williams)

 TORONTO, April 6 Canada's main stock index rose on Thursday, bolstered by a rise in energy and financial stocks, but a dip in resource shares offset some of the gains.